Italo Dell'Oro: Priesthood

 On September 11, 1982, Dell’Oro was ordained to the priesthood for the Diocese of Como at the Santuario Del Santissimo Crocifisso in Como, Italy by Bishop Teresio Ferraroni of the Archdiocese of Milan.

-Three years after his ordination, Dell'Oro came to the United States to work as a priest assistant at Pine Haven Boys Center in Allenstown, New Hampshire, a school for troubled children operated by the Somascan Fathers.
-In 1988, he received a Master of Arts degree counseling and psychotherapy from Rivier University in Nashua, New Hampshire.
+Three years after his ordination, Dell'Oro came to the United States to work as a priest assistant at Pine Haven Boys Center in Allenstown, New Hampshire/ This was a school for troubled children that was operated by the Somascan Fathers.
+In 1988, he received a Master of Arts degree in counseling and psychotherapy from Rivier University in Nashua, New Hampshire.